getindata/flink-http-connector/README.md

 The `msg` column shows parameters used with REST call for given JOIN record.

+## TLS and mTLS support
+Both Http Sink and Lookup Source connectors supports Https communication using TLS 1.2 and mTLS.
+To enable Https communication simply use `https` protocol in endpoint's URL.
+If certificate used by HTTP server is self-signed, or it is signed byt not globally recognize CA you would have to add this certificate to connector's keystore as trusted certificate.
+In order to do so, use `gid.connector.http.security.cert.server` connector property, which value is a path to the certificate.
+You can also use your organization's CA Root certificate.
+You can specify many certificate, separating each path with `,`.

+You can also configure connector to use mTLS.
+For this simply use `gid.connector.http.security.cert.client` and `gid.connector.http.security.key.client` connector properties to specify path to certificate and private key that should be used by connector.
+Key MUST be in `PCKS8` format.
+Both PEM and DER keys are allowed.

+All properties can be set via Sink's builder `.setProperty(...)` method or through Sink and Source table DDL.

+For non production environments it is sometimes necessary to use Https connection and accept all certificates.
+In this special case, you can configure connector to trust all certificates without adding them to keystore.
+To enable this option use `gid.connector.http.security.cert.server.allowSelfSigned` property setting its value to `true`.

 ## Implementation
 ### HTTP Source
 Implementation of an HTTP source connector is based on Flink's `TableFunction` and `AsyncTableFunction` classes.